MubashirAR/speeches-crud-react/README.md

+## About this project
+This is a sample project which uses indexedDB to store data about speeches and the data is shared with the app through React Context.
+Every update in the DB triggers an update in the Context object

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>